mykewould/crutches/README.md

 # Crutches [![Build Status]][build-link] [![Docs Status]][docs-ci-link] [![Hex Version]][version-link] ![License]

+Utility library for Elixir, designed to complement the standard library bundled with the language.
+This project aims to provide extra functions that can be useful in most projects, but haven't made it into the standard library yet.
-Utility library for Elixir, inspired by [ActiveSupport][ActiveSupport].
+Similar to and inspired by [ActiveSupport][ActiveSupport].

  - [Documentation][docs]
  - [License][license] &mdash; MIT